adamtaylor152/immich-sync-albums/README.md

 This simple Python script will recreate and populate all albums in SERVER 1 and replicate them on SERVER 2 using the photo checksum values to write to the replicated albums.

-UPDATED FOR NEW IMMICH API PERMISSIONS - API key must have permission to:

-Read albums

-Read assets

-Create albums

-Add assets to albums

 # ✅ Requirements